-Module Feature Description Admin Manage new Functionalities user profiles in the system roles along with the login credentials to log in to the system.
+Module Feature Description Admin Manage new The admin user must be able to define the different user Functionalities user profiles in the system roles along with the login credentials to log in to the system.
 The admin user must be able to add, update, remove and view user roles defined in the system.
 Manage user privileges The admin user must be able to add, update, remove and view the privileges assigned to each user role in terms of permissible functionalities (role based access control).
 User roles and privileges displayed should be specific to different stakeholder organizations.
-License / certificates /permit Issuance process Issuance of single revenue license Allow citizen to obtain the vehicle revenue license from any province regardless of the province the vehicle is originally registered.
-The consultant should provide a dashboard to view other province licenses and reports for the same.
-Vehicle fitness certificates issuance The consultant should study the process, propose and implement the best suitable approach.
-It is preferred to implement a mobile application (registration based) to capture vehicle fitness data into the system Route permit issuance authorities The consultant should study the process, propose and implement the best suitable approach.
-It is preferred to implement a mobile application (registration based) to check the validity of the route permission though the system Real-time Emission test verification The consultant should study the process, propose and implement the best suitable approach for real time emission test verification.
+License / certificates/permit Issuance process Issuance of single revenue license Allow citizen to obtain the vehicle revenue license from any province regardless of the province the vehicle is originally registered.
+The Software developing firm should provide a dashboard to view other province licenses and reports for the same.
+Vehicle fitness certificates issuance The Software developing firm should study the process, propose and implement the best suitable approach.
+It is preferred to implement a mobile application (registration based) to capture vehicle fitness data into the system Route permit issuance authorities The Software developing firm should study the process, propose and implement the best suitable approach.
+It is preferred to implement a mobile application (registration based) to check the validity of the route permission though the system Real-time Emission test verification The Software developing firm should study the process, propose and implement the best suitable approach for real time emission test verification.
 Enhancement to Department of Motor Traffic data synchronization service Enhancements should be carried out the DMT data synchronization service and should be able to generate various analytical reports.
 User Authorization Workflow based authorization Study and propose different workflows to issue license in different scenarios with the facility to alert the relevant user.
 As well as allow different user level authentication via dashboard.

-System Logging An audit trail of all the user actions performed on the application must be maintained.
+Document Management System Workflow based document authorization Study different sets of documents to be scanned and sent through different workflow for authorization.
+Scanned documents should be stored in a DMS for future references System Logging An audit trail of all the user actions performed on the application must be maintained.
 The information to be maintained includes (not limited to), • User / user role • Date and Time • Module / Feature Accessed • Action Performed Reports Ability to generate analytical reports The system should support generating analytical reports for difference provinces.
-The consultant should study and propose the facility to generate various kind of report and filtering facility. (i.e. report builder).
+The Software developing firm should study and propose the facility to generate various kind of report and filtering facility. (i.e. report builder).

-THE LANKA GATE INITIATIVE OVERALL ARCHITECTURE & DESIGN
+THE LANKA GATE INITIATIVE

+OVERALL ARCHITECTURE & DESIGN